USS Dennis

 Otis Dennis as Radioman/Gunner.

-Letters Mattie and Elizabeth wrote to Leo about the Christening
+Letters Mattie and Elizabeth wrote to brother Leo about the Christening

 Christening Box and Plaque, USS Dennis